toby the PTSD service dog

 One of our passions is to help those who help others.
-Our Lab Service Dog Program turns no veteran away.
+Our Labrador Retriever PTSD Service Dog Program turns no veteran away.
 If you know a veteran or first responder who is interested in a service dog please mention us to them so we can help.

-We commit to donate $10,000 in service dogs and services each year to our Veterans and first responders in need.
+We commit to donate $10,000 in Labrador Retriever PTSD service dogs and services each year to our Veterans and first responders in need.
 We also accept donations to the program in any amount which go toward further support in providing properly trained top notch dogs to our Veterans.
-100% of the monies donated will be put toward the program.
+100% of the monies donated go toward the program.

 The Labs we select for service dogs have a high drive to please their owner.
-They are chosen from a limited number of our breeding adults, stimulated, socialized and trained early while they are still with their litter mates.
-The focus in this program is quality over quantity and only the puppies who respond the best are chosen.
+Chosen from a limited number of our breeding adults, puppies receive stimulation, socialization and training early. while they are still with their litter mates.
+The focus in this PTSD Service dog program is quality over quantity and only responsive puppies participate.

 If having one of our amazing Labs will assist you in your daily activities please send us an application and we will help you through the process.